minerllabs/minerl/README.md

 To help us out, **please** report any bugs/errors/confusions to us via Github issues or via the Discord server!
 This will greatly help us get this package ready.

-Note: Docs are being worked on.
-This README is currently all there is.
+Note: Docs are being worked on but available [here](https://minerl.readthedocs.io/en/v1.0.0/).
+This README contains most you need to know for now.

 ## Installation